 Honors: 1986 Wilson Intercollegiate Coach of the Year, 1991 Co-Region 3 ITCA Wilson/Coach of the Year, 1993 SEC Coach of the Year, 1994 SEC Coach of the Year, 1999 Region 3 Coach of the Year, 2000 SEC Coach of the Year, 2000 Region 3 Coach of the Year.

-After missing the NCAA Tournament in his initial season with the Commodores in 2006, Duvenhage has guided Vanderbilt to the tournament five of the past six seasons.
-Vanderbilt made back-to-back appearances in 2007 and 2008, and returned to the NCAA Tournament in 2010, 2011 and 2012.
+After missing the NCAA Tournament in his initial season with the Commodores in 2006, Duvenhage has guided Vanderbilt to the tournament six of the past seven seasons.
+Vanderbilt made back-to-back appearances in 2007 and 2008, and returned to the NCAA Tournament in 2010, 2011, 2012 and 2013.

 The 2012 season saw Duvenhage's squad finish 8-16, but still making it to the NCAA Tournament for the third-straight season.
 The Commodores were without standout Ryan Lipman for the whole season due to injury.
 Charlie Jones was called upon to pick up the slack and he delivered for the short-handed Commodores.
 Jones had a great senior season, even making it to the NCAA Singles Championship.
 Jones earned All-SEC Second Team honors, while true freshman Gonzalez Austin was named to the SEC All-Freshman team.